 Secretly, don’t we all just want to know we’re normal?
 But when a workplace tragedy turns your world upside down, you may feel like “normal” is a whole different planet.

 The good news, according to Dr. Phil Carverhill, is that when it comes to grieving, “normal” includes a wide range of emotions and other responses.
 Dr. Carverhill is a psychologist in Saskatoon.
 He led a workshop called What Is Normal?
-The Unique Journeys of Grief in the 21st Century at Threads of Life’s Western Canada Family Forum last fall.
+The Unique Journeys of Grief in the 21st Century at Threads of Life’s Western Family Forum.

-Every one of us will face and experience death, Dr. Carverhill said.
+Every one of us will face and experience death, Dr. Carverhill said, and many of us will deal with serious injuries and illnesses that change our lives forever.
 It’s important to remember that grieving is a process, not an event, and there will be up days and down days – there is no straight-line route from grief to healing.
 Dr. Carverhill also pointed out:

 - Grief is not an illness – it is normal and natural